 14/2/16 – Rainbow Festival was Marred by Drugs and Violence – Really?!?
 Dr Bright & Dr Williams call out the hyperbole of Victoria police regarding the number of assaults that occurred at the festival and argue that if alcohol had been available at the event this number would be much higher.
 However, most festival goers were using Cannabis, LSD and MDMA – drugs that are less likely to be associated with violence.
 They conclude by stating that “The media should be more responsible in how they report on alcohol and other drugs, particularly given the consistently high rates of alcohol-related violence compared to violence linked with other drugs” and that “Clearly Rainbow Serpent Festival was not marred by violence, though by associating violence with drugs, stigma towards people who use drugs is perpetuated.
 Without such changes in media reporting there will continue to be limited opportunities to discuss implementing evidence-based drug policy.
 Rather, Australia will continue to fall behind other western nations in implementing harm reduction measures such as pill testing.”

 14/2/16 – We are not at War with Ice: The Show’s Message is Overblown and Unhelpful: Professor Nicole Lee, who participated in the Ice Wars series, provides her critique of the show.
 She notes that there is no ice epidemic.
-Rather that by presenting misinformation the show incites fear and moral panic, which in turn is unhelpful since it perpetuates stigma.
-She states “we are at siege or at war with ice”.
+Rather by presenting misinformation the show incites fear and moral panic, which in turn is unhelpful since it perpetuates stigma.
+She states “we are not at siege or at war with ice”.
 People who feel stigmatised as results of the moral panic created through shows like Ice Wars as less likely to access healthcare services and more likely to feel disconnected from society, which could lead to their drug use exacerbating.

-13/2/16 – The ABC’s ‘Ice Wars’ Is Exploiting Vulnerable People Who use Drugs: Gino Vumbaca & Tony Trimingham are critical of the ABC series Ice Wars, noting that the program lacked any ethics by interviewing a “young man and his struggle to deal with his drug and mental health problems was inexplicable.
+13/2/16 – The ABC’s ‘Ice Wars’ Is Exploiting Vulnerable People Who use Drugs: Gino Vumbaca & Tony Trimingham are critical of the ABC series Ice Wars, noting that the program lacked any ethics.
+They state that interviewing a “young man and his struggle to deal with his drug and mental health problems was inexplicable.
 How the Blacktown Hospital’s Acute Mental Health Team could be so complicit by involving one of their clients in this way also demands an explanation.”
 They go on to state the the program contained significant misinformation.
 As such they state that they “believe there is no option but to call for the rest of the series to be halted from being broadcast if the unethical practice of identifying and exploiting people in the throes of dependence continues.
 We also believe that if the information provided after the first episode continues then there is also no option for the ABC other than to review the way its documentary team reports on drug issues.”

 5/2/17 – Why Reporters Shouldn’t Speculate on the Cause of Drug-Related Incidents and how Pill Testing can Help: Dr Stephen Bright reports on the drug-related incident that occurred in Chapel Street in mid-January in which a number of people were hospitalised and there was at least one death.
 The media were quick to speculate on what was in the Ecstacy that caused the incident, which Dr Bright notes is unhelpful.
-The contents on the pills were determined through by concerned members of tghe public sending one of teh Ecstacy capsules to Spain for analysis.
+The contents on the pills were determined through by concerned members of the public sending one of the Ecstacy capsules to Spain for analysis.
 They were found to contain NBome, 4,Fluro-Amphetamine and a small amount of MDMA; however, the police already knew as evidenced by a leaked memo.
 Bright argues that this information should have been made public rather than waiting 3 weeks to get results from Spain and highlights the need for pill testing

 1/2/17 – A Potential Case of Amyl Nitrite Poisoning Provides an Opportunity for Harm Reduction: Associate Professor David Caldicott, Emergency Department Consultant at Calvary Hospital in the ACT, commends Hack on their reporting of harm reduction, but notes that it is important that the media not speculate a death that may or may not involve drugs due to the distress it could to relatives and loved ones grieving their loss, and craving at least certainty.
 However, it does provide him with an opportunity to provide great harm reduction information about Amyl